Ed Silvoso

-Early ministry
+Early life

 Ed Silvoso was born at San Nicolás de los Arroyos, Argentina.
-He is the son of Omar Edmundo Silvoso and Maria Teresa Troia and has a younger sister, Maria Rosa.
 He formed an evangelistic team at the age of seventeen when the country was intensely anti-evangelical.
 He graduated from Colegio Nacional Justo Jose de Urquiza in 1962; seven years later he became a pastor in Mar del Plata, Argentina.
 Silvoso married Ruth Noemi Palau, the sister of evangelist Luis Palau, on April 20, 1968, and they have four daughters.

 He attended Multnomah Bible College in Portland, Oregon, and later moved to Pasadena, California, to continue his studies at Fuller Seminary.
 Silvoso began working with Luis Palau as part of Overseas Crusades in 1970 as coordinator for International Mass Media Evangelism (1970–1976).
 He was full-time with Palau's evangelistic team (1977–1980) before founding Harvest Evangelism.